tdupoiron-org/actions-sentinel/README.md

 - **GitOps Implementation**: Maintains whitelist through version-controlled configuration
 - **Standardized Request Process**: Structured issue templates for action whitelisting requests

+## Workflows

+### Action Whitelist Request Handler

+Located in `.github/workflows/whitelist-request.yml`, this workflow automatically processes GitHub Action whitelist requests:

+- Triggers on issue creation and editing
+- Only processes issues with the label `actions-whitelist-request`
+- Extracts the requested action reference from the issue description
+- Logs the action reference for further processing

 ## How It Works

 1. **Request Process**: